BjarkeHautop/bayesSSM/README.md

 While there are several alternative packages available for performing Particle MCMC, bayesSSM is designed to be simple and easy to use.
 It was alongside my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
-Everything is written in R, so performance is not the best.

 ## Installation